Otus-DevOps-2022-02/vshender_microservices/README.md

 - Added a unit test for the application.
 - Defined the `review` stage and the `dev` environment.
 - Defined the `staging` and the `production` stages.
+- Restricted the `staging` and the `production` stages to run for tags only.

 <details><summary>Details</summary>